 How are you able to avoid getting cavities?
 Here are several tips that may help to keep your mouth as healthy as it can be – and that will help to maintain that dental drill as far away as possible.

 1. Eat healthily.
 Sugary foods and drinks aren’t good for your teeth or oral health.
 By limiting the quantity of junk that you eat and drink, you’ll be helping to prevent plaque from forming on your teeth.

 2. Take care when you do drink and eat sweets.
 It’s not reasonable to insist that anybody fully avoid sweets.
 Instead, be sensible when you do drink and eat sweets.
-After eating a sugary snack, brush your teeth says Daniel from Dental SCV.
+After eating a sugary snack, brush your teeth says karen brill from SCV.
 And as for a sweet drink, try drinking it through a straw so that the drink never even touches your teeth.
 Also, with any sweet, consume it in one sitting instead of throughout the day so you can avoid exposing your mouth to it all day 24×7.